 The appointment of Numeric under the Numeric Investment Management Agreement is not exclusive and the Manager is entitled to appoint other persons to manage the assets of the Company, or of any Portfolio, or to provide investment advice to the Company.
-In this regard, as at the date of this Supplement the Manager has appointed GLG Partners LP to act in respect of the Man GLG Portfolios, GLG LLC to act in respect of the GLG LLC Portfolios and AHL Partners LLP to act in respect of the Man AHL Portfolios and details in respect of such services are set out in the Prospectus.
+In this regard, as at the date of this Supplement the Manager has appointed GLG Partners LP to act in respect of the Man GLG Portfolios and GLG LLC to act in respect of the GLG LLC Portfolios and details in respect of such services are set out in the Prospectus.